Rank #1 on Google Maps

 DNS stands for Domain Name System.

-It’s the technology that connects domain names (like example.com) to the actual servers that store your website or email data.
+It is the technology that connects domain names (like example.com) to the actual servers that store your website or email data.
+Without it, you would have to memorize long strings of numbers just to visit a website.

 Here’s a simple way to understand it: